Introduction: Using Sun Tzu's Art of Business Strategy to Achieve Success

 "All warfare is based on deception."
 Sun Tzu's emphasis on unpredictability and the element of surprise can be a powerful driver in business innovation and differentiation strategies.

-In an economic landscape where many markets are saturated with similar products and services, the ability to separate oneself from the competition is not just beneficial but essential.
+In an economic landscape where many markets are saturated with similar products and services, the ability to separate oneself from the competition is beneficial and essential.

 Why It Matters: